agstephens/RL-mkdocs/docs/unit3/lesson8/lesson8.md

 **Further Reading**:
 For further reading you refer chapter 6 from the Sutton and Barto [book](http://incompleteideas.net/book/RLbook2020.pdf).
+There are more rigorous books that take special care for the mathematics guarantees behind the ideas of RL, such as [Neuro-Dynamic Programming](http://web.mit.edu/jnt/www/ndp.html).

 ## Your turn
 Now it is time to experiment further and interact with code in [worksheet8](../../workseets/worksheet8.ipynb).